stipple-effect/api/global.md

 [`< API`](README.md)

 The global namespace for this API is `$SE`.
-All Stipple Effect functions that are not called on an object are called on the global namespace.
+Most Stipple Effect functions that are not called on an object are called on the global namespace.

 ---